 Michelle's love of chemistry extends all the way to the naming of her dog, Ferrous!

-A current Kaplan MCAT teacher, Matthew Hurn graduated from UC Davis with a Bachelor's of Science in Neurobiology, Physiology, and Behavior.
+A current MCAT teacher, Matthew Hurn graduated from UC Davis with a Bachelor's of Science in Neurobiology, Physiology, and Behavior.
 His unique background helps provide students with an in-depth understanding of chemistry and its real-world applications.
 Matthew also tutored fellow chemistry students during his sophomore, junior and senior years in college.

 Matthew is getting ready to apply to medical school.

 A Kaplan teacher, tutor and coach for almost ten years, Liz Dalton has helped thousands of students achieve their academic goals during her career.
 Holding a BS in Applied Biology with an emphasis in Genetics from Georgia Tech, Liz’s approach to teaching is encouraging, caring, energetic and engaging.
 She lives in the beautiful Black Hills with her family and enjoys hiking, skiing, and swimming outdoors depending on the time of year.

 Liz completed her research internship at the Centers for Disease Control in Atlanta.

 Kiran Thomas has been teaching with Kaplan since 2008, specializing in mathematics, verbal reasoning and the sciences.
 He holds a B.S. in Biology and a M.S. in Biomedical Engineering from the New Jersey Institute of Technology, and has completed Post-Baccalaureate Studies in Pre-Health at the University of Pennsylvania.
 He focuses the core of his teaching on helping students become critical thinkers and problem solvers.

 Kiran works as a Biomedical Researcher at Children’s Hospital of Philadelphia.